-Having discovered Pebeo specialty liquid alkyd oil paints and liquid art panels early in 2014, Tristina has worked with the company to become their first "Pebeo Mixed Media Product Specialist" and recently embarked on a journey around the World delighting workshop and demonstration attendees while sharing the self-manipulative and unique results of combining the high quality paints in the Pebeo Mixed Media products line.
+Having discovered Pebeo Paints’ unique liquid alkyd oil paints and liquid art panels early in 2014, Tristina worked with the company to become their first "Pebeo Mixed Media Product Specialist".
+Since then, she has embarked on a journey around the World delighting workshop and demonstration attendees while sharing the self-manipulative and WOW results of combining the high quality Mixed Media paints by Pebeo.

 A professed art-book-aholic, Tristina's library of over 300 art books comprises a well read treasury of techniques and ideas that she fuses together to keep her colorful artwork moving forward in new ways...
 Read her artful blog on this website HERE and older articles at http://ArtBookBug.blogspot.com.

 Tristina is currently continuing to teach, paint and test new art materials.
 You can find her YouTube videos HERE.